fer-osorio/cipher-fortis/Source/Readme.md

 ## Why friends
--   Friend functions are used for the encryption and decryption of files because, through this method, one single ``AES::Cipher`` object can encrypt multiple files.
+-   Friend functions are used for the encryption and decryption of files because, through this method, one single ``AES::Cipher`` instance can encrypt multiple objects while the attributes of those objects are manteined private.